 This reflects Penticton’s orchard heritage – cherries, apples, plums, pear and grapes (and more) are still grown here.
 Since 1947, the town has held an annual Peach festival.

-Oh, and keep an eye out for Ogopogo, the local Loch Ness Monster.
+Oh, and keep an eye out for Ogopogo (a fact about Canada: the Ogopogo is the local version of the Loch Ness Monster).

 Of all the things to do in Penticton BC, don’t miss taking a tour around Covert Farms in a vintage 1952 Mercury truck.

 The attractive 243-hectare (600-acre) organic farm is located on a high plateau (here, a glacial ice dam burst 10,000 years ago) and overlooks First Nations fishing grounds.